-The DigitalOcean Cloud Controller supports provisioning DigitalOcean Load Balancers in a cluster's resource configuration file.
+The DigitalOcean Cloud Controller supports provisioning DigitalOcean Load Balancers in a cluster’s resource configuration file.
+Load balancers created in the control panel or via the API cannot be used by your Kubernetes clusters.
 The DigitalOcean Load Balancer Service routes load balancer traffic to all worker nodes on the cluster.
 Only nodes configured to accept the traffic will pass health checks.
 Any other nodes will fail and show as unhealthy, but this is expected.
-Our community article, How to Set Up an Nginx Ingress with Cert-Manager on DigitalOcean Kubernetes, provides a detailed, practical example.
+Our community article, How to Set Up an Ingress-NGINX controller with Cert-Manager on DigitalOcean Kubernetes, provides a detailed, practical example.

-The example configuration below will define a load balancer and create it if one with the same name does not already exist.
+The example configuration below defines a load balancer and creates it if one with the same name does not already exist.
 Additional configuration examples are available in the DigitalOcean Cloud Controller Manager repository.

 You can add an external load balancer to a cluster by creating a new configuration file or adding the following lines to your existing service config file.
-Note that both the type
+Both the type and ports values are required for type: LoadBalancer:

 spec: